Sheryl D. Gillilan, Executive Director

 Phone: 801-328-0703, option 3

 Sheryl joined the Art Access staff in 2004 as the part-time Finance Manager, and since that time has made numerous contributions that have helped the organization grow and gain greater visibility.
-Among her many accomplishments are establishing the Front Door gift shop and the literary salon program, producing and receiving national recognition for her work with the publication Desert Wanderings, and streamlining the gallery application and review process.
+Her many accomplishments include establishing the Front Door gift shop and the literary salon program, producing and receiving national recognition for her work with the publication of the Desert Wanderings literary magazine, and streamlining the gallery application and review process.
 In 2009, Sheryl became Assistant Director.
-After conducting an exhaustive search throughout the summer of 2011, the Board of Directors for Art Access/VSA Utah appointed Sheryl to the position of Executive Director.
+After conducting an exhaustive search throughout the summer of 2011, the Art Access Board of Directors appointed Sheryl to the position of Executive Director.

 Sheryl received a B.A. in Psychology from Lewis and Clark College, and a Masters in Social Services (MSS) and a Master's in Law and Social Policy (MLSP) from Bryn Mawr College.
 Before working at Art Access, Sheryl was a stay-at-home mother for 10 years.
 From 1986-1993 she was a Policy, Budget and Planning Analyst for Salt Lake City Mayor Palmer DePaulis's and Mayor DeeDee Corradini's administrations.
 She founded the Salt Lake City Recycling Committee and served as a volunteer for an anti-poverty campaign in conjunction with the League of Women Voters.
 Sheryl also worked as the Treasurer for the Community Cooperative Nursery School from 1996 - 2011.